 Relevance as zoonotic disease

-As mainland Norway has been free from rabies for almost two centuries and stringent regulation regarding import of animals are in place, the risk of contracting rabies in mainland Norway is close to zero.
+Mainland Norway has been free from rabies for almost two centuries and stringent regulation regarding import of animals is in place.
 Rabies has sporadically been diagnosed in wild animals in the archipelago of Svalbard, and an outbreak affecting foxes and reindeer occurred in 2011 and 2012.
-A mass vaccination campaign among the inhabitants of Svalbard was initiated because of this outbreak..
+A mass vaccination campaign among the inhabitants of Svalbard was initiated because of this outbreak.
 Although no transmission of rabies to humans has been recorded in Svalbard, the outbreak underlined that people being in contact with wild animals in Svalbard should be aware of the risk and vaccination of this group is recommended.

 Additional information

 Rabies vaccine containing inactivated virus is available for the following indications: Pre-exposure prophylaxis to; 1) individuals with prolonged travels to countries with high incidence of rabies; 2) individuals who will work with animals in endemic areas; 3) persons who are at frequent risk of bites from bats; 4) laboratory personnel involved in rabies diagnostics.
 Post-exposure prophylaxis to individuals presumably exposed to rabies virus abroad or in the archipelago of Svalbard, or who have been bitten by bats.
 The post-exposure prophylaxis includes specific antiserum in addition to the vaccine.

 Lyssavirus (rabies) in animals

 A. Rabies in dogs

 Monitoring system

-There isno active surveillance programme regarding rabies.
+There is no active surveillance programme regarding rabies.
 However, being a notifiable disease, clinical suspicion of rabies must be reported immediately.

-Frequency of the sampling On clinical suspicion.
+Frequency of the sampling

+On clinical suspicion.

 Type of specimen taken Brain.